-xxii.
-Provisions, Contingent Liabilities and Contingent Assets Provisions

-Provisions are made where an event has taken place that gives the Council a legal or constructive obligation that probably requires settlement by a transfer of economic benefits or service potential, and a reliable estimate can be made of the amount of the obligation.
+xxiii.
+Provisions, Contingent Liabilities and Contingent Assets Provisions or service potential, and a reliable estimate can be made of the amount of the obligation.
 Provisions included in the accounts may not be legally enforceable and may only be inferred from a set of facts in a particular situation therefore the inclusion of them in the accounts does not mean that liability has been accepted.